 In the third year came #Mere10Guz initiative, wherein Campaign Ambassador Amitabh Bachchan had motivated the masses to pledge to clean 10 yards of their surroundings #Mere10Guz.
 While in the fourth year the focus was on waste management with the concept of ‘clean, compost and segregate’ and in the fifth year, Mr Bachchan called for attention towards efforts to beat air pollution.
 The same year, Mr Bachchan also raised awareness about the inhuman practice of Manual Scavenging that persists despite being against the law and the need to restore dignity and rehabilitate the people still engaged in this menial job.
 He also said that the country needs a sensitive, a poetic word for Manual Scavengers, something like ‘divyaang’.
 A word that gives the dignity of these people.
 He also pledged to contribute 50 machines during the Cleanathon to help the sanitation workers’ job.

-In season 6, Banega Swachh India campaign moved its focus from Swachh to Swasth with campaign ambassador Amitabh Bachchan as only a clean India, is a healthy India.
+In season 6, Banega Swachh India campaign moved its focus from Swachh to Swasth with campaign ambassador Amitabh Bachchan as only a clean India, can be a healthy India.
 The campaign focussed on the well-being of mothers and children, especially during the first 1000 days.
-The campaign also curated and distributed a medically approved ‘Swasth Kit’ for mothers & infants during the critical 1,000 days.
+The campaign also curated and distributed a medically a1pproved ‘Swasth Kit’ for mothers & infants during the critical 1,000 days.